Gerry Mulligan: Birth of the Cool

 In September 1948, Miles Davis formed a nine-piece band that used arrangements by Mulligan, Evans and John Lewis.
 The band initially consisted of Davis on trumpet, Mulligan on baritone saxophone, trombonist Mike Zwerin, alto saxophonist Lee Konitz, Junior Collins on French horn, tubist Bill Barber, pianist John Lewis, bassist Al McKibbon, and drummer Max Roach.

 The band only played a handful of live performances (a two-week engagement at the Royal Roost and two nights at the Clique Club).
 However over the next couple of years, Davis reformed the nonet on three occasions to record twelve pieces for release as singles by Capitol Records.
 They formed the Birth of the Cool 12-inch album released in 1957.
 Mulligan wrote and arranged three of the tunes recorded ("Rocker", "Venus de Milo", and "Jeru", the last named after himself), and arranged a further three ("Deception", "Godchild", and "Darn That Dream").

-He was also one of only four musicians who played on all the recordings, with Davis, Konitz and Barber.
-Despite the chilly reception by audiences of 1949, the Davis nine-piece has been judged by history as one of the most influential groups in jazz history, creating a sound that, despite its East Coast origins, became known as West Coast Jazz.
+Mulligan was one of only four musicians who played on all the recordings, with Davis, Konitz and Barber.
+Despite the chilly reception by audiences of 1949, the Davis nine-piece was later reappraised as one of the most influential groups in jazz history, creating a sound that, despite its East Coast origins, became known as West Coast Jazz.

 During his period of occasional work with the Davis nonet between 1949 and 1951, Mulligan also regularly performed with and arranged for trombonist Kai Winding.
 Mulligan's composition "Elevation" and his arrangement of "Between the Devil and the Deep Blue Sea" were recorded by Mulligan's old boss, Elliot Lawrence.
 It brought Mulligan additional recognition.
 Mulligan also arranged for and recorded with bands led by Georgie Auld and Chubby Jackson.

 In September 1951, Mulligan recorded the first album under his own name, Mulligan Plays Mulligan.
 By that point, he had mastered a melodic and linear playing style, inspired by Lester Young, that he would retain for the rest of his career.

 In early 1952, seeking better employment opportunities, Mulligan headed west to Los Angeles with his girlfriend, pianist Gail Madden.
 Through an acquaintance with arranger Bob Graettinger, Mulligan started writing arrangements for Stan Kenton's Orchestra.
 While most of Mulligan's work for Kenton were somewhat pedestrian arrangements, that Kenton needed to fill out money-making dance performances, Mulligan was able to throw in some more substantial original works along the way.
 His compositions "Walking Shoes" and "Young Blood", stand out as embodiments of the contrapuntal style that became Mulligan's signature.